UK Youth Parliament

 Being a Member of Youth Parliament (MYP) is a very exciting opportunity.
 You will get the chance to get involved in a range of activities.
 Members of Youth Parliament (MYPs) meet with MPs and local councillors, organise events, run campaigns (such as campaigns to improve recreation, leisure and transport facilities in your area), make speeches, hold debates and make sure the views of young people are listened to by decision makers.
 The most important job though will be to make sure you represent the views of young people in County Durham.

-Every year, three representatives from our Youth Council are elected to represent County Durham in the UK Parliament.
+Every two years, three representatives from our Youth Council are elected to represent County Durham in the UK Parliament.
 The three successful candidates will share the voices of young people from across our county at regional and national meetings and get the chance to visit the House of Commons in November.

-The next elections will be in February 2022.
+The next elections will be in February 2024.

 Current members